 I completed my Juris Doctor at the University of Victoria, where I took both the Criminal Law Intensive Program and the Environmental Law Center.
 I delved deep into learning about advocacy in both academic settings and with clients, through clinic work and volunteering with local organizations.
-Prior to Law School, I studied at the University of Toronto, receiving a BA with honors and distinction from the University of Toronto.
+Prior to Law School, I studied at the University of Toronto, receiving a BA with honors and distinction.
 I took courses that focused on law and mental health.

 I am always seeking to learn more, and I believe that a strong knowledge base is the most important foundation for effective advocacy, whether in an adversarial or collaborative setting.